aditya10/aditya10.github.io/index.md

 ## 🗞️ News

+* [2024/10] 📚 Joining Toyota Technological Institute at Chicago (TTIC) as a Visiting Student, working with Dr. Matthew Turk
+* [2024/10] 🎉 [From Local Concepts to Universals: Evaluating the Multicultural Understanding of VL Models](https://arxiv.org/abs/2407.00263) is accepted at EMNLP 2024!
 * [2024/07] 🎉 Our paper [TIBET: Identifying and Evaluating Biases in T2I models](https://tibet-ai.github.io) is accepted at ECCV 2024!
 * [2024/06] Preprint of our work [From Local Concepts to Universals: Evaluating the Multicultural Understanding of VL Models](https://arxiv.org/abs/2407.00263) is now available on ArXiv!
 * [2024/06] Attending CVPR 2024 in Seattle